English Historical Linguistics 2006

 Selected papers from the fourteenth International Conference on English Historical Linguistics (ICEHL 14), Bergamo, 21–25 August 2006

 The papers collected in this volume were first presented at the 14th International Conference on English Historical Linguistics (Bergamo, 2006).
-Alongside studies of syntax, morphology, and dialectology, published in two sister volumes, many innovative contributions focused on semantics, pragmatics and register variation.
-A rich variety of state-of-the-art studies and plenary lectures by acknowledged world experts in the field bears witness to the quality of the scholarly interest in this field of research.
-In all the contributions, well-established methods combine with new theoretical approaches, in an attempt to shed more light on phenomena that have hitherto remained unexplored, or have only just begun to be investigated.
-The accurate peer-reviewed selection ensures the methodological homogeneity of the papers.
+Alongside studies of syntax, morphology, lexis and semantics, published in two sister volumes, many innovative contributions focused on geo-historical variation in English.
+A carefully peer-reviewed selection, including two plenary lectures, appears here in print for the first time, bearing witness to the increasing scholarly interest in varieties of English other than so-called ‘standard’ English.
+In all the contributions, well-established methods of historical dialectology combine with new theoretical approaches, in an attempt to shed more light on phenomena that have hitherto remained unexplored, or have only just begun to be investigated.
+Perceptual dialectology is also taken into consideration, and state-of-the-art tools, such as electronic corpora and atlases, are employed consistently, ensuring the methodological homogeneity of the contributions.

 Publishing status: Available

 The early Middle English scribe: Sprach er wie er schrieb?Margaret Laing | pp. 1–44

 Essex/Suffolk scribes and their language in fifteenth-century LondonLister M. Matheson | pp. 45–65

 Middle English word geography: Methodology and applications illustratedMaría José Carrillo Linares and Edurne Garrido Anes | pp. 67–89

 Northern Middle English: Towards telling the full storyJulia Fernández Cuesta and Nieves Rodríguez Ledesma | pp. 91–109

 The origins of the Northern Subject RuleNynke de Haas | pp. 111–130